List of former and proposed municipalities of Belgrade

-This is a list of former and proposed municipalities of Belgrade.
-Belgrade, the capital of Serbia currently consists of 17 municipalities, 10 urban and 7 suburban, but after World War II, over 30 more municipalities were created, abolished and merged with each other.
+This is a list of former and proposed municipalities of Belgrade, the capital city of Serbia.
+The city currently consists of 17 municipalities, 10 urban and 7 suburban, but after World War II, over 30 more municipalities were created, abolished and merged with each other.

 Formation of metropolitan area

 It took 27 years (from 1944 to 1971) to territorially shape the modern metropolitan area of the City of Belgrade.
-Even after 1971 some changes occurred, but due to the internal reorganization, leaving the outer borders of the area intact.
-Certain ideas of the enlarging further the metropolitan area appeared in the early 1990s but were not realized (see "Further expansion" below).
+Even after 1971 some changes occurred, but due to the internal reorganization, the area's outer borders were intact.
+Certain ideas of the enlarging further the metropolitan area appeared in the early 1990s.
+Still, rhey were not realized (see "Further expansion" below).
 Some of the most important changes include: